TrueFiEng/Waffle/docs/source/matchers.rst

 Proper address
 ------------------
-Testing if string is a proper address:
+Testing if a string is a proper address:

 .. code-block:: ts